Holland St & College Ave Mobility Improvements

 No planning was done on Medford street and there are lots of issues because of it.

-mcarlino over 3 years ago
+mcarlino about 4 years ago

 Will the needs of people with disabilities be considered?
 They certainly have not been with the granting of sidewalk space to businesses for restaurants to have outdoor seating

-Carolyn over 3 years ago
+Carolyn about 4 years ago

 24/7 protected bike lanes should be a priority.
 The city has a vision Zero initiative, and protecting all users of the roads is proclaimed to be a mission of the city.
 Separating the bike lanes is a simple way to protect all the road users: drivers, bikers, pedestrians, and bus riders alike.
 Without protected bike lanes, cyclists are forced to weave around cars and buses that are blocking the bike lane.
 Without any bike infrastructure, vehicles are forced to swerve around the cyclists.